 What fees do I need to pay?

-***See below for road-based commercial tour CUA application fee information
+***See Road-based Commercial Tour CUA Information section (below) for road-based commercial tour CUA application fee information

 You are required to pay a nonrefundable application fee each time you submit an application.
 The application fee amount is currently determined by each park, with the exception of application fees for road-based commercial tour CUAs (see below).
 This fee allows the park to recover costs associated with processing and approving or denying your CUA application.

-***See below for road-based commercial tour CUA management fee information
+***See Road-based Commercial Tour CUA Information section (below) for road-based commercial tour CUA management fee information

 In addition to the application fee, you must pay a management fee that allows the park to recover costs associated with managing CUAs.
 This fee varies because each CUA type requires a different degree of management and monitoring.
 Refer to individual park websites or contact the park CUA office to find out more about required management fees.